Mikaela/mikaela.github.io/articles/guides/Windows.html.md

 Then select user <strong>which is not Administrator</strong> from the list and check the "Users don't need passwords to login" above.

+## Disabling Windows 8 Modern UI

+Some people like the new Modern UI (me) and some hate it (my brother).
+It can be disabled easily by installing [Pokki].

+[Pokki] is Start Menu for Windows 8 which also has options to login directly to desktop (without seeing Modern UI) and disable hot corners.
+Pokki also includes inbuild application store where you can <em>get hundreds of free applications.</em>

+First download [Pokki] and when you see the start menu, right click it and set the settings you want (boot to desktop & disable hot corners).

 <!-- vim : set ft=html -->
 <hr/>